National security aide Sebastian Gorka leaves White House :: WRAL.com

 National security aide Sebastian Gorka leaves White House

-That official was not authorized to discuss the matter publicly and spoke on condition of anonymity.
+A former editor for the conservative Breitbart News website, Gorka joined the administration as a counterterrorism adviser.
+But he operated outside of the National Security Council and his exact responsibilities were not clearly outlined, though he was a prominent advocate for Trump on television news.

-Gorka is declining to discuss the reasons he has left the White House, but is pointing toward excerpts from his resignation letter that were posted Friday evening by The Federalist website.
+Gorka declined to discuss the reasons he left the White House, but pointed toward excerpts from his resignation letter that were posted Friday evening by The Federalist website.

 Gorka wrote that "the individuals who most embodied and represented the policies that will 'Make America Great Again,' have been internally countered, systematically removed, or undermined in recent months."